TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionConfiguration/Index.rst

       'clearCacheOnLoad' => 1
     ];

-The values can be customized of course.
+The values can and should be customized of course.
 A more meaningful and longer description is recommended and defining some details about the author (``author``, ``author_email`` and ``author_company``) make also perfect sense.
 A detailed description of all configuration options can be found in the :ref:`TypoScript Reference <t3coreapi:declaration-file>`.

 Create and customize this file and store it as ``site_package/ext_emconf.php``.
 The configration shown above will do the job, if you do not want to customize the declaration file at the moment.